ajbraus/BEW-2.1-Advanced-Web-Patterns/Lessons/SearchPagination.md

 ## 👋 Welcome to Class

-Instructor will walk through the [syllabus](https://make.sc/bew2.1) and answer questions about the course.
+Instructor will walk through the github syallbus and answer questions about the course.

 **Students**, remember to join the following: